JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-add-dependencies.md

 Integration with the CocoaPods dependency manager is also supported with the same limitation – you cannot use pure Swift pods.

-We recommend [using CocoaPods](#with-cocoapods) to handle iOS dependencies in Kotlin Multiplatform Mobile (KMM) projects.
+We recommend [using CocoaPods](#with-cocoapods) to handle iOS dependencies in Kotlin Multiplatform Mobile projects.
 [Manage dependencies manually](#without-cocoapods) only if you want to tune the interop process specifically or if you have some other strong reason to do so.

 > When using third-party iOS libraries in multiplatform projects with [hierarchical structure support](mpp-share-on-platforms.md#share-code-on-similar-platforms), for example with the `ios()` [target shortcut](mpp-share-on-platforms.md#use-target-shortcuts),